A Lifelong Learning Approach to Mobile Robot Navigation: Experiments

 We implement a small neural network of three hidden layers with 64 hidden neurons each, to compute linear and angular velocity based on the LiDAR input and local goal.
 After training, we evaluate the navigation performance in terms of traversal time in the current and previous environments.
 Each policy is executed three times, resulting in a total of 198 evaluation trials.
 We report the mean and standard deviation of the performance in Figure \ref{fig::sim_test}.
-If the robot is not able to reach the goal, e.g. getting stuck, a penalty time of 100s is given.
-Within each environment, Lifelong Navigation is able to decrease traversal time with increasing learning experience.
-Across environments, Lifelong Navigation learns new environments with increasing data while avoids catastrophic forgetting of previous ones.
-Sequential Training can improve navigation performance of a given environment when being presented the data from that particular environment, in a faster way than Lifelong Navigation.
-However, navigation performance in previous environments deteriorates with increasing experience of the current environment.
-The catastrophic forgetting is apparent in the diverging red line (Sequential Training) from the green line (Lifelong Navigation).
-Note that the learned policies are used in conjunction with the initial policy.
+If the robot is not able to reach the goal, e.g. gets stuck, a penalty time of 100s is given.
+Within each environment, LLfH is able to decrease traversal time with increasing learning experience.
+Across environments, LLfH learns new environments with increasing data while avoids catastrophic forgetting of previous ones.
+Sequential Training can improve navigation performance of a given environment when being presented the data from that particular environment, faster than LLfN.
+However, navigation performance in previous environments deteriorates with increasing experience in the current environment.
+The catastrophic forgetting is apparent in the diverging red line (Sequential Training) from the green line (LLfH).
+Note that the learned policies are used in conjunction with the initial policy in both cases.